kedacore/keda-docs/content/docs/2.4/scalers/kubernetes-workload.md

 - type: kubernetes-workload
   metadata:
     podSelector: 'app=backend'
-    namespace: 'default'
     value: '1'
 ```

 **Parameter list:**

 - `podSelector` - [Label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors) that will be used to get the pod count.
 It supports multiple selectors split by coma (`,`).
 It also supports [set-based requirements](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#set-based-requirement) and a mix of them.
-- `namespace` - Namespace where the `podSelector` must be applied.
-If it's empty, all namespaces are eligibles.
-This parameter is optional and default value is empty.
 - `value` - Target relation between the scaled workload and the amount of pods which matches the selector.
 It will be calculated following this formula: `relation = (pods which match selector) / (scaled workload pods)`

 ### Authentication Parameters